PriyeshPandey2000/whisper-stt/apps/whispering/README.md

 ### Architecture Deep Dive

-Whispering uses a clean three-layer architecture that achieves **extensive code sharing** between the desktop app (Tauri) and web app.
+NoteFlux uses a clean three-layer architecture that achieves **extensive code sharing** between the desktop app (Tauri) and web app.
 This is possible because of how we handle platform differences and separate business logic from UI concerns.

 **Quick Navigation:** [Service Layer](#service-layer---pure-business-logic--platform-abstraction) | [Query Layer](#query-layer---adding-reactivity-and-state-management) | [Error Handling](#error-handling-with-wellcrafted)